Hobo-Hilly/SecurityPlus/Threats-Attacks-Vulns/Social_Engineering/README.md

 Credential harvesting
 ''

+How does it work?
-Usually starts with reconnaissance
+- Usually starts with reconnaissance

-Determine what website a target group frequents
+- Determine what website a target group frequents

-Inject malicious code into the website
-''

-''

-Targets get infected as they visit the website
-''

-''
+- change the mapping on the DNS server to resolve the choice website to one other than intended

 Credential harvesting
 ''
+After a watering hole attack is set up or a Poisoning of a DNS cache...
+The End User is on the
 ''